awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 An Amazon EMR cluster is a collection of Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 Each instance in the cluster is called a *cluster node* or *node*\.
 Each node can have two types of storage volumes: instance store volumes, and Amazon Elastic Block Store \(Amazon EBS\) volumes\.
 You can configure the cluster to use [Linux Unified Key Setup \(LUKS\)](https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md) to encrypt both types of storage volumes on the nodes \(but not the boot volume of each node\)\.
 This is called *local disk encryption*\.

 When you enable local disk encryption for a cluster, you can choose to encrypt the LUKS master key with a CMK in AWS KMS\.
 You must choose a custom CMK that you create; you cannot use an AWS managed CMK\.
 When you choose a custom CMK, you must ensure that your Amazon EMR cluster has permission to use the CMK\.
-For more information, see [Add the EMR Instance Role to an AWS KMS CMK](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-encryption-create-keys.html#emr-awskms-console) in the *Amazon EMR Release Guide*\.
+For more information, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-encryption-enable.html#emr-awskms-keys) in the *Amazon EMR Management Guide*\.

 When you enable local disk encryption using a CMK, the encryption process works like this: